 Stay on topic.

-Do not use social media to make malicious, insulting, offensive, obscene, or false statements regarding other Participants..
+Do not use social media to make malicious, insulting, offensive, obscene, or false statements regarding other Participants.

 Remember that social media posts are permanent and even if posts are deleted, they may have already been seen or captured by others.